asmaier/Bootstrap_Blogger/README.md

 ==========================

 This template is a fork of Bootstrap_Blogger (see http://getbootstrap.com/examples/blog/) for my blog.
+It also takes inspiration from from https://github.com/mynimi/Papersheet .

-You can see it here:
+You can see the template in action here:

 https://asmaier.blogspot.de/